Without Prejudice

 Geographical separation and remoteness

-A significant part of the opposition is located outside of Russia, which creates a feeling of their isolation from the everyday realities of people living inside the country.
+A significant part of the opposition is located outside of Russia and it makes a sense of their disconnection from the everyday realities of people living inside the country.

 Respondents often emphasize that opposition figures abroad cannot understand and effectively respond to the current problems of Russians.